Gigaspaces/xap-docs/site/content/xap/12.2/admin/leader-election-availability-biased.markdown

 weight: 300
 ---

-# Overview

 {{% imagertext "/attachment_files/lus4.jpg" %}}
-Space instances register themselves with the lookup service.
-Space instances go through an active-election process, discovering current instances and electing a primary
+In this leader election implementation, Space instances register themselves with the Lookup Service (LUS).
+The Space instances then undergo an active-election process, to discover current Space instances and elect a primary instance.

-Active-election is 3-phase procedure: pending, prepare, active
+The active-election process is a 3-phase procedure:

+- Pending
+- Prepare
+- Active
 {{% /imagertext%}}